Ahmedcz/Frontend-Projects/README.md

 You may find projects as follows:

 1. HTML / CSS / JS / ReactJS projects in the main branch
-2. Other Brnaches to be added and may include both multiple types of projects and or draft codes.
+2. Other Brnaches to be added and may include both multiple types of projects and/or draft codes.

 Feel free to explore more on my [GitHub Repositories](https://github.com/Ahmedcz).